YuanGongND/whisper-at/pretrained_models/README.md

 # Pretrained Weights

 The Whisper-AT script downloads the original OpenAI Whisper model and our AT model automatically.
 So you do not really need to download it manually.
 But in case your device does not have Internet access, here is the link.
-Download and place the model in the same directory as the original OpenAI Whisper model.
+Download and place the model in the same directory (by default `~/.cache/whisper`) as the original OpenAI Whisper model.

 These links support `wget`.